 I arranged a courtesy car to be ready to collect at the airport when she landed, which she could keep and use for a fortnight.

-I then called Mrs Muir once she had returned to the UK to make sure that everything was ok and she thanked me for my help and said that the service we had offered had been brilliant.”
+I then called Mrs Muir once she'd returned to the UK to make sure everything was ok and she thanked me for my help and said the service we'd offered had been brilliant.'

-Having to make a claim because of an incident can be an upsetting experience – but is made even more difficult when abroad on holiday.
-We were delighted to be able to help our customers following the recent terrible weather in France.
+Having to make a claim because of an incident can be upsetting, and is even more stressful when abroad on holiday.
+We're delighted to be able to help our customers wherever they are.